The Commonplace

 0.02

 Aggregate demand for managers can increase non-trivially as coordination improvements amplify managerial roles.
-Employment positive medium aggregate demand for managers (employment/share of managers)
+Employment positive aggregate demand for managers (employment/share of managers)

 Aggregate demand for managers can increase (non-monotonic; model shows possible positive manager demand response)